SidRoberts/centum/docs/components/queue/array-queue.md

 ```

 As this is designed for testing and development, it also providers the getters `getTasks()` and `getBuriedTasks()` so that you can inspect the contents of the queue.

+If you call the `consume()` method when the Queue is empty, [`NoTasksInQueueException`](https://github.com/SidRoberts/centum/blob/development/src/Queue/Exception/NoTasksInQueueException.php) will be thrown.
+This differs from [`BeanstalkdQueue`](beanstalkd-queue.md) which will wait until a Beanstalkd job is created.